 - Double-walled alloy rims

-*These are suggested specs that would make a great beginner bike
+*In this mountain bike buying guide, we believe that these are suggested specs that would make a great beginner bike

 Mountain bike price for beginners and fitness trainers